convox/docs/docs/deployment/load-balancing.md

 The Load Balancer will also check the health of your services, based on the [health check](/application/health-checks) information you provide.

-#### Traffic Balancing
+#### Traffic Balancing and Scaling

 The Load Balancer will distribute incoming requests amongst the currently healthy instances of your service evenly.
+If you have [automatic scaling rules](/deployment/scaling#service-autoscaling) configured for your app, then as the load grows on your backend instances, and scaling thresholds are reached, then new instances will be automatically spun up and, once healthy, brought into the pool of available instances for the Load Balancer to direct traffic to.
+During times when load decreases, then unnecessary instances will be spun down and traffic redirected as appropriate.

 #### Sticky Sessions